LibreCAD/docs/ref/coordinates.rst

 Types of Coordinates
 --------------------

-There are two coordinate systems used in LibreCAD: *Cartesian* and *Polar*.
+There are two coordinate systems used in LibreCAD, *Cartesian* and *Polar*.

 Cartesian
 ~~~~~~~~~